luckytyphlosion/custom-src-client/README.md

 # custom-src-client
-This is intended to be an enhanced version of the speedrun.com verification queue for verifiers and moderators.
+This is intended to be an enhanced (and unofficial) version of the speedrun.com verification queue for verifiers and moderators.
 It is currently in an alpha state with bare minimum functionality, but it'll support many QoL features (as well as meet the features of the speedrun.com in the eventual future).